 Common Law and EU Law

 In England and Wales, the legal framework for all types of agency arrangements, including commercial agency relationships, is found at common law.
+At common law, parties have a broad freedom to decide the terms and conditions that define their relationship and obligations.

-There was little regulation of commercial agency relationships prior to the introduction of the EU Council Directive 86/653/EEC on the Co-ordination of the Laws of the Member States Relating to Self-Employed Commercial Agents (“the Directive”), implemented through the Commercial Agents (Council Directive) Regulations 1993 (“the Regulations”).
+There was little regulation of commercial agency relationships before the introduction of the EU Council Directive 86/653/EEC on the Co-ordination of the Laws of the Member States Relating to Self-Employed Commercial Agents (“the Directive”), implemented through the Commercial Agents (Council Directive) Regulations 1993 (“the Regulations”).
 A main purpose of the Directive was to strengthen the position of the commercial agent in relation to the principal.
 The Regulations follow the wording of the Directive closely.

 Within the wide common law framework, there are commercial agency agreements that are subject to the Regulations and commercial agency agreements that are not.
 Determining whether an agreement is within or outside the scope of the Regulations is important to identify what regulatory provisions might apply.